Wayanad district: Formation

 Wayanad district lies in the Bayalu Seeme region (highland) of the Nilgiri Biosphere Reserve.
 Geographically it is similar to the neighbouring districts of Kodagu and Mysore of Karnataka, and Nilgiris of Tamil Nadu.
 Wayanad plateau forms a continuation of the Mysore Plateau.

 During the British Raj, Wayanad was a taluk in the erstwhile Malabar District.
 The regions included in the taluks of Gudalur and Pandalur in the present-day Nilgiris district, also known as Southeast Wayanad, formed part of the erstwhile Wayanad taluk.
 Southeast Wayanad was part of Malabar District until 31 March 1877, when it was transferred to the neighbouring Nilgiris district due to the heavy population of Malabar and the small area of Nilgiris.
 Wayanad was a separate revenue division within the Malabar District until 1924.

 During the States Reorganisation of 1956 after the independence of India, the Mysore state (present-day Karnataka) claimed Wayanad due to its historical and geographical peculiarities.
 However the linguistic survey of the 1951 census of India found that 87.5% of the total population of Wayanad were native speakers of Malayalam at that time, while just 6.2% of the total population spoke Kannada.

 On 1 January 1957, the erstwhile Malabar District was divided into three: Kannur, Kozhikode, and Palakkad.
 On the same day Wayanad taluk was split up into North Wayanad and South Wayanad.
 Initially both of the taluks of Wayanad were included in newly formed Kannur district.
 However, two months later on 15 March 1957, South Wayanad taluk was transferred into Kozhikode district.
 The North Wayanad Taluk was transferred to Kozhikode district on 1 January 1979.

 Wayanad district was formed by incorporating the taluks of North Wayanad and South Wayanad on 1 November 1980 as the 12th district of Kerala.
 On the same date, North Wayanad Taluk was renamed as Mananthavady, and South Wayanad was split to form the taluks of Sultan Bathery and Vythiri.
-Kalpetta in Vythiri taluk became the headquarters of new district.
+Kalpetta in Vythiri taluk became the headquarters of the new district.

 History

 Pre-history

-Historians believe that the human settlements existed in these parts for at least ten centuries before Christ.
+Historians believe that human settlements have existed in these parts from at least 1,000 BCE.
 Much evidence of New Stone Age civilisation can be seen in the hills throughout the present-day Wayanad district.
 The Edakkal Caves have 6000-year-old rock engravings from the Neolithic age.
 The recorded history of this district is available only from the 18th century.
 In ancient times, this land was ruled by the Rajas of the Veda tribe.